patrricck/private-note-website/README.md

 # private-note-website
-Private note website made using Flask in Python.
+Private note website made using Flask and MongoDB in Python.